-Applicants must provide the following: personal statement; résumé; transcripts for all university studies; and two letters of reference (see Supporting documents for list and mailing address).
+Applicants must provide the following: personal statement; résumé; transcripts for all post-secondary studies; and two letters of reference (see Supporting documents for list and mailing address).
 Candidates who have taken or will be taking the Law School Admissions Test (LSAT) are required to report the date(s) of sitting(s) and supply their LSAT identification number in the appropriate section of the online application.
 Failure to do so may adversely affect chances of admission.

 Applicants must upload supporting documents such as the personal statement, résumé and unofficial transcripts via Minerva.

 Reference letters may be sent by email or mail; (see Letters of Reference for instructions).
 Documents sent via fax will not be accepted.

 I am experiencing difficulty uploading my documents.
 Why is this?